clayrobbins/SlowDAO/index.md

 <p id="how" style="margin-top: 50px; margin-bottom: 25px;">◦</p>

-High level there are a few steps we go through in getting to know a creator and making an investment
+High level there are a few steps we go through to get to know a creator and make an investment:

 <b>> Initiate:</b> We interact with a creator to understand their current community and income streams.
 We discuss how they could use capital to accelerate their careers and see if there is a fit.
 If there is, we generate a term-sheet outlining a proposed deal with a creator.